wizenheimer/wal/example/README.md

 - Thread-safe operations with proper locking
 - Graceful shutdown and resource cleanup

-This is the **recommended way** to use the WAL library in production applications.
+This is the **recommended way** to use the WAL library in your applications.

 ## Core Concepts